MrBlackBird/IEGame/README.md

 This game is very unfinished, however it lays decent groundwork moving foreward.

-Beware of bugs and other techical issues
+Beware of bugs and other techical issues.

+Ignore the 'dump' folder, it's a placeholder for temporary files/ideas.